everpeace/vagrant-mesos/README.md

 # vagrant-mesos
 Spin up your [Mesos](http://mesos.apache.org) Cluster with [Vagrant](http://www.vagrantup.com)!

 This also spins up [Marathon](https://github.com/mesosphere/marathon) and installs [mesos-docker](http://mesosphere.io/2013/09/26/docker-on-mesos/) executor to each `mesos-slave`.
-This means you can build yoru own private PaaS with `vagrant up`!!
+This means you can build your own private PaaS with `vagrant up`!!

 * Using VirtualBox
 	* [Mesos Standalone on VirtualBox](#svb)